top of page

 Understanding Common Accounts Payable Terms: A Comprehensive Guide

-Accounts payable (AP) is a crucial part of business accounting, encompassing all the short-term obligations a company owes to its suppliers or creditors.
+Accounts payable (A/P) is a crucial part of business accounting, encompassing all the short-term obligations a company owes to its suppliers or creditors.
 To effectively manage these payments and maintain healthy business relationships, it’s essential to understand various accounts payable terms.
 Below, we’ll explore the most commonly used AP terms, their meanings, and how they impact cash flow and vendor relationships.

 1. Net Terms (e.g., Net 30, Net 60, Net 90)